AVC Performing Arts Theatre

 Food and drink consumption is limited to the lobby and outside courtyard areas.
 No food or drink, with the exception of bottled water, is permitted in the auditorium.

 Daily parking permits can be purchased at the dispenser machines located in or adjacent to the campus parking lots.
 Each machine is labeled.
 Parking permits must be displayed anytime a vehicle is parked and unattended.
-Permits are required Monday through Friday, 8:00 am to 12:00 midnight, 8:00 am to 4:00 pm on Saturdays, and no permits are required on Sundays.
+Permits are required Monday through Friday, 8:00 am to 12:00 midnight and 8:00 am to 4:00 pm on Saturdays.
+No permits are required on Sundays.

 For Our Special Needs Patrons

 Assisted Listening devices are available at the House Manager's desk in the Theatre Lobby prior to each performance.
 Wheelchair accessible seats are located in rows A, K and Q. If you require wheelchair access, we recommend that you order tickets by phone or mail.
 For mail orders, mark the "Wheelchair" box on the order form and indicate your seating row preference.
 For additional assistance, please call the AVC PAT Box Office at (661) 722-6580.

 Our Box Office Policies & Procedures

 Please purchase tickets for the Black Box Theatre events at the AVC Performing Arts Theatre Box Office during regular Box Office hours, or at the Black Box Box Office two (2) hours prior to the event.

 Will-Call Service is available.
 Please indicate that preference at the time you place your order, or call the box office for assistance.

 The AVC Performing Arts Theatre Box Office is open 12:00 p.m. (noon) to 4:00 p.m. on Wednesdays and Thursdays when the campus is open, and two hours prior to each performance.
 The Box Office closes thirty minutes after the scheduled start time of each performance.
 No late admissions without a ticket.